fyysikkokilta/fk-tiedotin/README.md

 Clone the repository.

 ### Dependecies
-FK-tiedotin is written in Python and uses following libraries: PyQt5, TinyDB, Jinja2.
+FK-tiedotin is written in **Python 3** and uses following libraries: PyQt5, TinyDB, Jinja2.
 These can be installed with

 `pip3 install pyqt5 tinydb Jinja2`